hbc/NGS-Data-Analysis-long-course/README.md

  * **Session I**: Introduction to Unix / Orchestra and NGS Data Analysis
  * **Session II**: RNA-Seq Part I
  * **Session III**: RNA-Seq Part II
- * **Session III**: RNA-Seq Part III and Related Technologies and Tools
+ * **Session IV**: RNA-Seq Part III and Related Technologies and Tools

+---

- > *NOTE:* Additional materials are inlcuded in this repo but are not part of the main course.
+*NOTE: Additional materials are inlcuded in this repo but are not part of the main course.*

 ---